dotnet/docs/samples/README.md

 1. Your sample **must be part of a buildable project**
 2. Your sample **cannot be a Visual Studio Project**
 	- We do not want Windows and Visual Studio to be a dependency for people building these on their own.
-The only exception is if your sample highlights particular tooling and is referenced by a topic that explains the pre-requisites.
+The only exception is if your sample highlights particular tooling and is referenced by a topic that explains the prerequisites.
-3. Your sample shoud conform to the [corefx coding style](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md) to maintain consistency.
+3. Your sample should conform to the [corefx coding style](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md) to maintain consistency.
 	- Additionally, we prefer the use of `static` methods rather than instance methods when demonstrating something that doesn't require instantiating a new object.

 We will eventually have a CI system in place to build these projects.